jez/blog/_posts/2022-11-12-codemods-tips.md

     called (or that a method is always called in some post-codemod way), but still pass through to the old behavior in production.

-    It's common for these debug assertions to cause tests to fail, but only log errors in production, which can then be collected and fixed in a following change.
+    It's common to write these debug assertions such that they cause hard failures in tests, but in production only log an error.
+These logs can then be collected and fixed in a follow-up change.

 \

-Like I said up front, codemods are painful.
+Like I said up front, codemods involve pain.
 Some of the tips mentioned here can help ease the pain, but the codemod is only really going to succeed if you embrace the pain and power through.
-It'll be fun[^fun] when you get to announce that it's done.
+With any luck, you'll find that you had fun[^fun] when you get to announce that it's finished.

 [^fun]:
   For further reading, [The Fun Scale].
 With any luck, you'll manage to avoid type 3 fun,